iwanfrancis/kraken-code-test/README.md

   - Decided to use [CVA](https://cva.style/docs), even though the button has very few variant.
 This would make it extremely easy to spin up new variants of the button.
   - For base components I have been experimenting with using [shadcn](https://ui.shadcn.com/) as a base point.
 In this case I took the shadcn button but stripped it back a bit as it was a little _too_ overkill in this scenario.
   - I don't like re-inventing wheels, so component libraries are a big win for quick development and accessibility.
 I like the idea of shadcn a lot as the whole idea is that you copy the code into your project instead of installing a library with lots of components at once.
 You just take what you need.
+- Setup cart behaviour
+  - I probably should have done this earlier but got sidetracked with styling.
+I opted for a simple context provider allow the cart to be updated from the product overview and read from the header.
+- Sort out tests
+  - I had to adjust the tests slightly to make them work with the project structure I've chosen.